 Order size: B2B orders tend to be much larger, both in terms of the number of lines and the product quantity per line than individual customer orders.

-Storage: B2B stock will invariably be stored in large quantities, typically on pallets on racking, some of which may require fork lift trucks to access.
-While there may be some bulk storage of B2C stock, a significant portion of it will be held on shelves in bins that need to be easily accessible for picking.
+Storage: B2B stock will invariably be stored in large quantities, typically on pallet racking, which requires forklifts to access.
+While there may be some bulk storage of B2C stock, a significant portion of it will be held on shelves in bins that are easily accessible for picking of individual items.